-Your personal data is held securely on our computer systems or in our physical files.
-It is accessed by our staff, partners, contractors and volunteers when required to do so for a lawful purpose.
+We store personal data securely on our computer systems or in our physical files.
+Our staff, partners, contractors and volunteers access it when required to do so for a lawful purpose.

 The OPCC is committed to ensuring that the personal and sensitive information it holds about individuals is accurate, up to date, used only for the purpose intended and securely protected from inappropriate access.

-We will regularly review your personal information and assess whether it is lawful for us to continue to retain it.
-When your information is no longer required for any purpose listed in this notice or there is no longer a lawful purpose for processing it, we will securely destroy it.
+When your information is no longer required for any purpose listed in this notice or there is no longer a lawful purpose for processing it, we destroy it.

-We have a commitment to ensuring that you can find out about your personal information, be given access to it and have the right to challenge its accuracy.
+We commit to ensuring that you can find out about your personal information, be given access to it and have the right to challenge its accuracy.

 Who do we share your personal information with?

-We will not share your information with any third party.
-Please note your organisation’s details will be published in a decision record form on the PCC’s website, if successful.
+We do not share your information with any third parties.
+Please note, your organisation’s details will be published in a decision record form on the PCC’s website, if successful.